AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 .. note::
-   For description purpose, gateway and GW are used interchangeably.
+   For description purposes, gateway and GW are used interchangeably.
-   Other than gateway deletion, resources created by this work flow should be deleted within the work flow.
+   Other than gateway deletion, resources created by this workflow should be deleted within the work flow.

 The Global Transit Network diagram is described as below.